 Paint the Lampshades

 Lampshades have come a long way in recent years, but the majority of lamps still come with shades that are white or some version of off-white.
 While in some cases white shades suit a room perfectly, other times it would be nice to have something with a little more color.
 Enter paint.
-Painting a lamp shade is a simple project that can be done in a very short period of time and it can add a wonderful pop of color to a space.
-A new solid color is great, but of course if you're feeling a little adventurous you can always try a pattern or stencil.
+Painting a lampshade is a simple project that can be done in a very short period and it can add a wonderful pop of color to the space.
+A new solid color is great, but of course, if you're feeling a little adventurous you can always try a pattern or stencil.
 Just be aware that once you paint it you may not get the same amount of light passing through the shade as you once did.